ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca-java-env.md

 #### JAVA_HOME
 {: #cloud-setup-wca-java-env-java-home}

 Set the `JAVA_HOME` environment variable the same way that you do for Maven.
-Set it to the JDK directory that contains the `/bin` directory so that your Java executable file is in the `$JAVA_HOME/bin/java` path.
+Set it to the JDK directory that contains the `/bin` directory so your Java executable file is in the `$JAVA_HOME/bin/java` path.

 You can set the `JAVA_HOME` environment variable to build your application at a different version, for example, Java 11.